 Updates for Customer-Hosted Looker Instances

 Customer-hosted Looker instances require that the customer be responsible for managing release version updates.
-It is very important to stay on the monthly release cycle to avoid running an unsupported, or end-of-life, release.
+It is very important to stay on the latest supported release to avoid running an unsupported, or end-of-life, release.
 Customer-hosted instances of Looker receive update notifications toward the end of the release rollout cycle.
 This ensures that any critical issues can be addressed beforehand.

 When a new release is ready for installation, any Looker user listed as a Technical Contact for your organization will be sent an email with a link to the latest update file (JAR format), release notes, and instructions on how to install the update.